tnichols217/notes/CSDS 391/Textbook/5 - Constraint Satisfaction Problems.md

 2. Pick a random conflicted variable
 3. Modify the value of the variable such that the number of conflicts is at a minimum (**min-conflicts heuristic**)

+- Can be used as an online search

 #### Tabu Search

 Keep a small list of recently visited states and their heuristic to prevent revisitation

 #### Constraint weighting

-Adds importance to a particular constraint, so that
+Adds importance to a particular constraint, so that the topology is not entirely flat, and that the search will focus on keeping a particular constraint solved